jmtgalvez/calc-u-later/README.md

 # calculator
-A basic calculator using html, css, and js
+A basic calculator using html, css, and js for KodeGo requirement.